wsfreund/RingerCore/readme.md

                             The output level for the main logger

-With this combination, many different parsers can be easily created by mixing the provided parsers with other specific parsers attending the needs for your own job.
-Available usage examples can be seen on [`createData.py`](https://github.com/wsfreund/TuningTools/blob/master/scripts/standalone/createData.py), [`createTuningJobFiles.py`](https://github.com/wsfreund/TuningTools/blob/master/scripts/standalone/createTuningJobFiles.py) etc. In some cases, you might want to make some options unavailable for the user, an example on how to do this can be seen on [`runGRIDtuning.py`](https://github.com/wsfreund/TuningTools/blob/master/scripts/grid_scripts/runGRIDtuning.py).
+With this combination, many different parsers can be easily created by mixing the provided parsers with parsers providing specific job arguments.
+Available usage examples can be seen on [`createData.py`](https://github.com/wsfreund/TuningTools/blob/master/scripts/standalone/createData.py), [`createTuningJobFiles.py`](https://github.com/wsfreund/TuningTools/blob/master/scripts/standalone/createTuningJobFiles.py) etc. In some cases, it might be wanted to exclude or modify some of the options available on the default parsers, an example on how to do this can be seen on [`runGRIDtuning.py`](https://github.com/wsfreund/TuningTools/blob/master/scripts/grid_scripts/runGRIDtuning.py).

-This module also provides some namespaces that should be used when parsing arguments using the loggerParser and the grid parsers.
+This module also provides some `namespaces` that should be used when parsing arguments using the loggerParser and the grid parsers.
 In the first case, make sure to pass the `LoggerNamespace` to the parser `parse_args` method.
 When using the grid parsers, the `GridNamespace` should be used.
 It provides methods for setting the `bexec`, `exec` job arguments.
-The last also inherits from the LoggerNamespace, so it can also handle the logger parser arguments.
+The `GridNamespace` also inherits from the `LoggerNamespace`, so it can also handle the logger parser arguments.

-*Consider taking a look at [`runGRIDtuning.py`](https://github.com/wsfreund/TuningTools/blob/master/scripts/grid_scripts/runGRIDtuning.py) to observe a more detailed working code using `GridNamespace`.*

 ```python